Early Signs of Prostate Cancer

 When to See Your Doctor About Prostate Cancer Symptoms

 - You have trouble urinating or find that urination is painful or different from usual.
 Your doctor should check your prostate gland to see whether it is enlarged, inflamed with an infection, or cancerous.

 - You have pain that doesn’t go away in your lower back, pelvis, upper thighbones, or other bones.

 - You lose weight for no clear reason.

 - You have swelling in your legs.

-- You have weakness in your legs or difficulty walking, especially if you also have constipation.
+- You have weakness in your legs or a hard time walking, especially if you also have constipation.